 Series of explosions rock Kharkiv

-A series of explosions occurred in the city of Kharkiv on the night of 22-23 June.
+A series of explosions were heard in the city of Kharkiv on the night of 23-24 June.

-Source: Suspilne Kharkiv, a Kharkiv-related branch of Ukrainian public broadcaster Suspilne; the map of air-raid warnings issued in Ukraine
+Source: Suspilne Kharkiv, a local branch of the Ukrainian public broadcaster; Ukraine’s Air Force

-Details: Suspilne local reporters noted that the explosions may have taken place outside the city.
+Details: Suspilne reported that a series of explosions had been heard in Kharkiv, presumably somewhere near the city.

 Advertisement: